yoonki-kim/esp-va-sdk/README.md

 1. Certificate Generation:
     1. You can generate temporary AWS IoT certificates from here: [Generate Certificate](https://espressif.github.io/esp-va-sdk/).
+    2. You will get an email with the device certificates.
 2. Certificate Flashing:
     1. After receiving the device certificates, modify the file mfg_config.csv and add the relevant paths for all the files.
     2. Now run the following command to generate the manufacturing partition (mfg.bin) for your device.